 - 2 green onions , ends trimmed

 - Salt and pepper, to taste

-* Pestos will oxidize when exposed to air, and begin to brown.
-Adding a little olive oil over top and laying plastic wrap directly on the pesto before covering in an airtight container will help the pesto stay greener longer.
+- Pestos will oxidize when exposed to air, and begin to brown.
+Adding a little olive oil over top before chilling or freezing will help the pesto stay greener longer.